Restoring trust in graduate qualifications

 • Differentiate your institution with a trusted certification mark

-• Restore public confidence in the value of your degrees
+• Ensure public confidence in the value of your degrees

 • Attract quality students who value genuine learning